fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_3.md

 Concerning the effects for individual years, we use the fixed effects.
 Hence, we cannot make a prediction, for example, for the year 2016.
-To make such predictions, we have to change the model by either replacing time-fixed effects with time-random effects or, probably even better; we could try to model the dependency in time directly by including numerical predictor **Year** in some form (life expectancy seems to steadily increase in time and our fixed effects estimates corresponded
+To make such predictions, we have to change the model by either replacing fixed time effects with random time effects or, probably even better; we could try to model the dependency in time directly by including numerical predictor **Year** in some form (life expectancy seems to steadily increase in time and our fixed effects estimates corresponded